-3 sem hrs cr.
-This course is a survey course covering the historical background of terrorism as a criminal activity, terrorist typologies, the motivations behind terrorist activity, and the responses of the criminal justice system to terrorism.
+3 sem hrs cr This course is a survey course covering the historical background of terrorism as a criminal activity, terrorist typologies, the motivations behind terrorist activity, and the responses of the criminal justice system to terrorism.
 Formerly/Same As (Same as SOCI 2550)

-(Formerly CJA 2550) Transfer (UT) or Non Transfer Course (UN): UT
+(Formerly CJA 2550)Transfer (UT) or Non Transfer Course (UN): UT

-CRMJ 2990 - Topics in Criminal Justice Administration
+CRMJ 2990 - Independent Study in Criminal Justice Administration

-1-5 sem hrs cr.
-Selected topics in criminal justice administration is a specially designed course for students interested in pursuing specific study projects under the supervision of a discipline instructor and approved by an advisor, the course instructor, and the appropriate curriculum chair.
-No more than six semester hours in topics courses may be used in meeting minimum degree requirements.
-Formerly/Same As (Formerly CJA 2990) Transfer (UT) or Non Transfer Course (UN): UT
+1-5 sem hrs cr The Independent Study in Criminal Justice Administration is a specially designed course for students interested in pursuing specific study projects under the supervision of a discipline instructor and approved by an advisor, the course instructor, and the appropriate curriculum chair.No more than six semester hours in Independent Study courses may be used in meeting minimum degree requirements.
+Formerly/Same As (Formerly CJA 2990)Transfer (UT) or Non Transfer Course (UN): UT